pocketarena/pasdkdoc/README.md

 ./deploy.sh
 ```

 7. Once finished the deploying document, the CANME will be reset.

-So, it needs to update the CNAME again in the setting, the target branch should be the *gh-pages*
+So, it needs to update the CNAME again in the setting, the target branch should be the `gh-pages`, `pasdkdoc.pocketarena.com`
-`pasdkdoc.pocketarena.com`